Taught course

 Course content

+The PGCE is both an academic and a professional qualification.
 On successful completion of initial teacher education student teachers will be able to evidence their competence and be awarded the Post Graduate Certificate in Education allowing them to register with the General Teaching Council of Northern Ireland.
 They will also accrue 60 CATS points towards a Master’s degree in Education.
-In total the PGCE is worth 120 points (60 at Master’s level 7 and 60 at Post graduate level 6).
+In total the PGCE is worth 120 points (60 at Master’s Level 7 and 60 at Post graduate Level 6).

 Information for international students